denis911/FCS-pipeline-docker-snakemake/documentation.md

 Improved Plot: Enhanced the visualization with better theming and labels Code Organization: Logical grouping of related operations with clear section breaks

+R script issues still exist - I had no time to dive deep and fix it: